FrendaWinter/buildYourOwnLisp_answer/Chapter_14/chapter14.md

 **Design:**

 - Function call is `read`
-- We can call read with string or variable, but it should be string. `read "adfhj adsf"` or `read x`
+- We can call read with string or variable, but it should be string. `read "manh duong"` or `read x`
 - String will be split by blank space `read "Hello manh"` will output `{"Hello" "manh"}`
     - Multiple blank space next each other will be treat as one blank space